 • Cast your Esurance All-Star ballot for Miggy and other #ASGWorthy players

-Kyle Beery is a reporter for MLB.com based in Detroit.
+Jason Beck has covered the Tigers for MLB.com since 2002.
+Read Beck's Blog, follow him on Twitter @beckjason and listen to his podcast.
 This story was not subject to the approval of Major League Baseball or its clubs.